WebBreacher/WhatsMyName/CONTRIBUTING.md

 You can contribute to the project in at least three different ways.

+# Warning: These notes are currently out of date
+Our project is undergoing a few changes (See #414) that impact this document.
+After we have completed those changes, this will be revised.

 ## Method 1.
 Non-technical

 Suggest a new site to be covered by the tool.